PremiseHealth/angularjs-styleguide/README.md

 # AngularJS styleguide

+NOTE: This styleguide is forked from Todd Motto's version and I've left his comments in place below.
+However, I have removed some things, and added some others.

 *Opinionated AngularJS styleguide for teams by [@toddmotto](//twitter.com/toddmotto)*

 A standardised approach for developing AngularJS applications in teams.
 This styleguide touches on concepts, syntax, conventions and is based on my experience [writing](http:////toddmotto.com) about, [talking](https://speakerdeck.com/toddmotto) about, and building Angular applications.